crewAIInc/crewAI/docs/core-concepts/Tools.md

 ---
-title: crewAI Tools
+title: CrewAI Tools
-description: Understanding and leveraging tools within the crewAI framework for agent collaboration and task execution.
+description: Understanding and leveraging tools within the CrewAI framework for agent collaboration and task execution.
 ---

 ## Introduction